TULiberalArts/Center-on-Regional-Politics/pages/opportunities.md

 keywords:
 # custom variables
 ---
-The center will serve as a point of contact for elected officials seeking student interns in local, state, or federal legislative or executive offices.
+The center will serve as a point of contact for elected officials seeking student interns in local, state, or federal legislative or executive offices..

 - Temple’s [Pennsylvania Capital Semester](http://develop.cla.temple.edu/institute-for-public-policy/the-pennsylvania-capital-semester/) provides full-time, 15-credit internships in Harrisburg during the fall and spring and is open to students of any college or university, as well as any major.